Jordan-Pierce/Benthic-Mapping/README.md

 <details>
 <summary><h2>Local</h2></summary>

 For local testing and debugging algorithms before deployment in Tator.

-The `app.py` is a python script with a `gradio` interface that will allow you to test the functionality of the Great Lakes Rock Detector, and the MDBC Coral Automatic Recognition and Locator (CARL) model.
+Also useful for data visualization.

 ### Installation